Regulation · Norway

 Norway is not an EU member state, but is a member of the European Economic Area (EEA) along with Iceland and Liechtenstein.
 The EEA agreement does not automatically transpose EU regulations - each EU regulation is reviewed by the EEA Joint Committee, adapted, and only then applied.

-- Norwegian CASPs will be able to operate in the EU market (and vice versa) via the EEA passport
+- Norwegian CASPs can operate in the EU market (and vice versa) via the EEA passport

-- VASP registration — every crypto operator must register as a VASP
+- CASP licence - every crypto operator must hold a full MiCA authorisation (no longer just a VASP registration)

 - AML supervision - under Norway’s financial-crime act

-- Consumer protection — under general consumer-rights rules
+- Consumer protection - under MiCA and general consumer-rights rules

 Registry: finanstilsynet.no/en.